Julznyc12/AI-Capstone-Threat-Intelligence-Feed/checkpoint2-results/docs/Julian-Silvaerazo-Checkpoint2/Julian-Silvaerazo-checkpoint2-audit.md

 # Summary

 The system is close to Checkpoint 2 readiness because the core components and handoffs are operational.
-The top remaining risk is automation stability under larger volumes and malformed inputs, plus API reliability and schema consistency across all four components.
+The top remaining risk is automation stability under larger volumes and malformed inputs, plus API reliability and schema consistency across all four components still remains a challenge.